Snowshoe hare

 The snowshoe hare (Lepus americanus), also called the varying hare or snowshoe rabbit, is a species of hare found in North America.
-It has the name "snowshoe" because of the large size of its hind feet.
-The animal's feet prevent it from sinking into the snow when it hops and walks.
-Its feet also have fur on the soles to protect it from freezing temperatures.

-For camouflage, its fur turns white during the winter and rusty brown during the summer.
-Its flanks are white year-round.
-The snowshoe hare is also distinguishable by the black tufts of fur on the edge of its ears.
-Its ears are shorter than those of most other hares.

-In summer, it feeds on plants, such as grass, ferns, and leaves; in winter, it eats twigs, the bark from trees, and plants and, similar to the Arctic hare, has been known to occasionally eat dead animals.
-It can sometimes be seen feeding in small groups.
-This animal is mainly active at night and does not hibernate.
-The snowshoe hare may have up to four litters in a year, which average three to eight young.
-Males compete for females, and females may breed with several males.
+The "snowshoe" moniker refers to the hare's large hind feet, which prevent it from sinking into soft snow, much like snowshoes.

+The hare has two seasonal coats which aid in camouflaging the animal.
+In summer, the hare is covered in short, brown fur; in winter this is exchanged for a longer coat of white fur.
+The name "varying hare" refers to this seasonal change in appearance.

 A major predator of the snowshoe hare is the Canada lynx.
-Historical records of animals caught by fur hunters over hundreds of years show the lynx and hare numbers rising and falling in a cycle, which has made the hare known to biology students worldwide as a case study of the relationship between numbers of predators and their prey.
+Historical records of animals caught by fur hunters over decades show the lynx and hare numbers rising and falling in a cycle, which has made the hare known to biology students worldwide as a case study of the relationship between numbers of predators and their prey.